 Hotel St. Moritz Shiga is located in the Ichinose area.
 The slope and a quad chairlift is behind the hotel.
 There is a little path next to the hotel to get to the slopes.

-check in 13:00 / check out 10:00
+- Check in 13:00 / check out 10:00

 2 or 3 x single beds, television, telephone & private bathroom

-Rates from 7,200 yen per person per night including breakfast
+Rates from 8,200 yen per person per night including breakfast

-New Years & Public Holidays
+New Years & Public Holidays 15,000 yen

 Combined Japanese/Western styles & Family suites accommodating up to 5 people are also available.

 Narelle and Greg Tuchin

 Mid January 2015

 We had a great trip thanks.
 The St. Moritz was great thx.
 Everything we expected from a hotel in Ichinose.
 They served the eggs cold in the morning breakfast but a gentle word about how westerners like their eggs led to a change.
 All in all good value, great snow.
 Ill check in with you soon for next year!
+Cheers

 Mid February 2014.

 Left Madarao in a snow storm and went back to Nagano. it was dumping down.
 Caught bus to Shiga Kogen.
 It took 4 hours to get there because of the storm.
 Couldnt see anything travelling up.
 It was a white out.
 Wasnt sure if I got off at the right place.
 No one had heard of the hotel.
 Ended up getting someone to ring hotel & the owner came and picked me up.
 No english people staying there.
 Was a nice place for the money and good location to lifts.
 One thing that I did find annoying is that they allow people to smoke on the entry level and all you can smell is cigarette smoke which travels into reception and lounge area.
 Same thing applies here with the arrival meal.
 Shiga Kogen is a good resort with plenty of run and a huge area to ski.
 I found the the new snow get skied out quickly compared to Madarao.
 This is more apparent where the three prince hotels are in Yamibiko.
 Your service was very good and you answered all of my questions in all of my emails.
 Thanks for your help.
 If you have any good specials for next season please let me know.

 Mid January 2014